djlovell/nyt-pips-solver/README.md

 I take no credit for the Pips game.
 Maybe for the first solver on GitHub (none appeared on Google when I started the project).

+Update: As of 8/26/2025, I have seen a few nice ones online that are much more usable!

 [NYT Game Link Here](https://www.nytimes.com/games/pips)

 ## On AI Usage